typesense/typesense-website/docs-site/content/0.20.0/guide/firebase-full-text-search.md

-# Add a fast, typo tolerant search interface to your Firebase App with Typesense
+# Full-text Search for Firebase with Typesense

 [Firebase](https://firebase.google.com/) is a popular app development platform backed by Google and used by developers across the globe.
 It gives you a variety of tools to build, release and monitor your applications.
 However, there is no native indexing or search solution with Firebase.

 The Firebase [documentation](https://firebase.google.com/docs/firestore/solutions/search) talks about using third-party services like Algolia for full-text search.
-Algolia is a good solution, but is proprietary and can be expensive for even moderate scale.
+Algolia is a good solution, but it is proprietary and can be expensive for even moderate scale.

-**Enter Typesense** - Typesense is an [open-source](https://github.com/typesense/typesense) search engine that is easy to use, run and scale, with clean APIs and documentation.
+**Enter Typesense** - Typesense is an [open-source](https://github.com/typesense/typesense) typo-tolerant fuzzy search engine that is easy to use, run and scale, with clean APIs and documentation.
 Think of it as an open source alternative to Algolia and an easier-to-use, batteries-included alternative to ElasticSearch.
 Typesense is blazing fast and highly configurable, so you can tailor results according to your needs.
 You can learn more about Typesense features [here](https://github.com/typesense/typesense#features).

 In this walk-through, we are going to show you how to integrate Typesense with Firebase, to build a full-text search experience for your Firebase app.